Fallen-Technologies/DCSWaypoint/README.txt

 => F-14B RIO: The waypoint creator will automatically select the "Tac Data" page and overwrite waypoint 1

+=> F-16C: Click Button "4" to open STPT editor.
+Then navigate to which steer point you want to input.

 -----<< How to use >>-----
 1. Run the program and select which aircraft you are currently flying.
 Example: "1", "2", etc.